marcin-krystianc/smuxgen/release/readme [EN].txt

 4. To create new course.
   a.
 Install SuperMemo UX (http://www.supermemo.pl/)
   b.
-Get all updates (WITHOUT UPDATES SMUXGEN WILL NOT WORK, tested with version 1.4.3.2)
+Get all updates (WITHOUT UPDATES SMUXGEN WILL NOT WORK)
   c.
 Create new course (course->subscribe->create)
      in directory "C:\Program Files\SuperMemo UX\Courses\" new direcotry with course name will be created .
   d.
 Start SMUXGEN (smuxgen.bat)
   e.
 See example file and create Your own file
   f.
-Set correct path to database file and select correct course name (see options)
+Select user and select course name (see options)
   g.
 Save it and press GENERATE button (See conole window for diagnostics).
   h.
 After any change just generate course again

 5. Options.

-  Database file:	- path to  SuperMemo UX dataabse file name ("C:/Documents and Settings/????/Application Data/SuperMemo World/SuperMemo UX/?????/Repetitions.dat"
+  user:			- user name in SuperMemo UX
-  Course			- Course name to which current lesson will be added Regenerate 	 	- create again all flash cards Alternate 	 	- create mirrored course
+  Course		- Course name to which current lesson will be added Alternate 	 	- create mirrored course
   Images		- add pictures
   Lector		- add mp3 with sample pronunciation

   Word List:
-    In following lines enter A:B|C
-	A   - word in native language
+    In following lines enter pairs of words in word in native language and in foreign language:
-	B,C - words in foreign language

 	()	- everything included in round brackets will be shown, but not read by lector.
 	[] 	- everything included in square brackets will be shown and used as keaywors for image searching {} 	- everything included in curly brackets won't be shown